Mod $p$ sheaves on Witt flags

 \subsection{Acknowledgements}

-We thank Johannes Anschütz, Sebastian Bartling, Bhargav Bhatt, Patrick Bieker, Ian Gleason, Eloísa Grifo, Arthur-César Le Bras, Cédric Pépin, Thomas Polstra, Timo Richarz, Simon Riche, Peter Scholze, Karl Schwede, Karen Smith, Austyn Simpson, Kevin Tucker, Thibaud van den Hove, Jakub Witaszek, and Jie Yang for helpful discussions.
+We thank Johannes Anschütz, Sebastian Bartling, Bhargav Bhatt, Patrick Bieker, Ian Gleason, Eloísa Grifo, Arthur-César Le Bras, Xuhua He, Cédric Pépin, Thomas Polstra, Timo Richarz, Simon Riche, Peter Scholze, Karl Schwede, Austyn Simpson, Karen Smith, Felix Schremmer, Kevin Tucker, Thibaud van den Hove, Jakub Witaszek, and Jie Yang, and Qingchao Yu for helpful discussions.
+The authors used Claude and Gemini for literature review and grammar checking during the preparation of this article.
 R.C.~was supported by the National Science Foundation under Award No.~2103200 and No.~1840234.
+R.C.~also thanks Claremont McKenna College, the University of Michigan, and Sorbonne Paris Nord University for financial support during part of the preparation of this article.
 J.L.~was supported by the Excellence Cluster of the Universität Münster, the ERC Consolidator Grant 770936 of Eva Viehmann, the DFG via the TRR 326 Geometry and Arithmetic of Uniformized Structures and the SFB 1442 Geometry: Deformations and Rigidity.